EmoteBot/EmoteCollector/INSTALLATION.md

 1. You have to test some changes you made.
 2. You want to run a copy of the bot for yourself.

 If you do 2), please rename the bot and change the icon.
+Also, please do not run this bot for public use.
+I implore you to enable the "private bot" option in the developer panel.

 ## Prerequisites